 Note: The images correspond to how the setup looks on an iOS device.
 The Android version may look slightly different.
 The Alexa app may look different when you are setting up the Sengled Home Skill due to updates to the Alexa app.
 The essence of the instructions will, however, still be relevant.

-1. Open the “Alexa” app and press the three lines in the top-left corner of the Alexa app; from here, press “Skills & Games”.
+1. Open the Alexa app and press the "More" tab at the bottom-left corner of the screen.
+Then, tap "Skills and Games".

 4. Tap on “Enable to Use”.

 This will redirect you to a page where you will type in the email address and password associated with your Sengled Home app.